 - the increasing number and complexity of cyberattacks, and

 - the meeting of digital and physical spaces and assets, including the cyber-physical systems of Industry 4.0 and the rise of the Internet of Things.

 Cybersecurity concerns represent the biggest perceived risk to successful digital transformation, especially since it seems hard for organizations to find a common language, enabling to take appropriate and risk-based actions.

-On a deeper level, the extended enterprise, data-sharing practices, and connected business ecosystems, combined with a decentralized business approach, have also seriously impacted cybersecurity.
+On a deeper level, the extended enterprise, data-sharing practices, and digital ecosystems, combined with a decentralized business approach, have also seriously impacted cybersecurity.

 Decentralization –for instance, in how we work and structure our IT environments now – is enabled by ubiquitous connections, resulting in larger digital footprints and attack surfaces that offer cybercriminals new opportunities (and mean more emerging risks for organizations).
 A more elaborate list of recent evolutions affecting the field and the importance of cybersecurity, including decentralization’s impact, is coming soon.